FWMSH/Constellation/system_helper/README.md

 ## Introduction

-The system helper provides an interface between the browser-based user interfaces and the underlying hardware.
+ System Helper provides an interface between the browser-based user interfaces and the underlying hardware.
 It is required for many Constellation components.

-## Setting up the system helper
+## Set up

 ### Installation